What is a Valid Call or Lead?

 • A call for your category of service

-• A call from a new potential customer
+• A call from a potential customer looking for a new service

 • A call that meets the minimum duration of your program (if applicable)